aksy1999/graduate_cv_template/README.md

 # graduate_cv_template

 **Why this GitRepo exists?**

-Hi, I am Amit Yadav, I applied for PhD in ECE for Fall 2021 Graduate Applications in USA.
+Hi, I am Amit Yadav, I applied for PhD in ECE for Fall 2021 Graduate applications in USA.
 This repository is made as a easy way to share latex templated of my graduate school application CV.
 This CV helped me to get admits from UCSD, UCSB, Purdue, UMichigan.
 I also heard from UT Austin.
 I think it's a decent and balanced template.
 I got positive response from majority of graduate schools, I applied to.